Enbayft/ALEN-Tier-Guide/AzurLaneENTierGuide.md

 ### Tier 1.5:
 ---
 ![CL](https://azurlane.koumakan.jp/w/images/8/86/HelenaChibi.png "USS Helena") - **[USS Helena](https://azurlane.koumakan.jp/Helena)** **(T0 vs bosses)**
+* Skill:
-* Skill: 60% chance every 20s to make all enemies on the screen take 40% more damage for 10s
+  * 20s 60% chance to inflict a -40% damage resistance debuff on all enemies currently on the screen.

+* Desc:
-* Desc: Helena is exceedingly good against bosses and merely alright everywhere else.
+>Helena is exceedingly good against bosses and merely alright everywhere else.

-* While the power of her debuff is unparalled, it's hard to make sure she will proc when you need her to - either because the enemy has died already or there's no worthy targets on the screen, as tends to happen on mob nodes, or because it just won't proc due to bad luck; only boss fights tend to drag on for long enough to guarantee her debuff will proc and get some use.
+While the power of her debuff is unparalled, it's hard to make sure she will proc when you need her to - either because the enemy has died already or there's no worthy targets on the screen, as tends to happen on mob nodes, or because it just won't proc due to bad luck; only boss fights tend to drag on for long enough to guarantee her debuff will proc and get some use.

 ![CL](https://azurlane.koumakan.jp/w/images/4/43/BrooklynChibi.png "USS Brooklyn") - **[USS Brooklyn](https://azurlane.koumakan.jp/Brooklyn)**
-* Skill: Increases Firepower of Cruisers (both CL and CA) in the fleet by 15%.
+* Skill:
+  * +15% FP to all Cruisers.

+* Desc:
-* Desc: A full-gun alternative to Leander, somewhat sturdier than she is and in possession of a better barrage.
+>A full-gun alternative to Leander, somewhat sturdier than she is and in possession of a better barrage.
 Solid and a vital step on the road to Wichita.

 ![CL](https://azurlane.koumakan.jp/w/images/3/3b/AjaxKaiChibi.png "HMS Ajax Kai") - **[HMS Ajax Kai](https://azurlane.koumakan.jp/Ajax)**
 * Skill:
   * 60% chance every 20s to boost Firepower by 40% for 10s
   * Increases damage dealt to CAs by 25%

+*  Desc:
-*  Desc: Ajax goes all in on the offensive, sporting a stellar FP/Torp stat bolstered by high efficiencies and a decent skillset - despite the questionable usefulness of the anti-CA buff.
-Powerful and rather inexpensive, but beware the severely subpar HP.
+>Ajax goes all in on the offensive, sporting a stellar FP/Torp stat bolstered by high efficiencies and a decent skillset - despite the questionable usefulness of the anti-CA buff.
+Powerful for her class and rather inexpensive, but beware the severely subpar HP.

 ![CL](https://azurlane.koumakan.jp/w/images/8/84/BelfastChibi.png "HMS Belfast") - **[HMS Belfast](https://azurlane.koumakan.jp/Belfast)**
 * Skill:
   * Increase HE damage by 25% and chance to ignite fire by 3%
   * 10s after battle starts and 20% chance at every 20s thereafter, create a smokescreen that lasts 10s.
 Smokescreen provides 35% evasion and 35% reduced damage taken from airstrikes

 * Desc: Hot maid, in more ways than one.
-Dealing more damage than usual with HE guns and packing better torps than every other HMS cruiser, she tends to have a good answer for most Light and Heavy Armour shaped issues - but not a great one on either side, and her smokescreen is almost entirely useless in PvE with its terrible procrate and planes not attacking you.
+>Dealing more damage than usual with HE guns and packing better torps than every other HMS cruiser, she tends to have a good answer for most Light and Heavy Armour shaped issues - but not a great one on either side, and her smokescreen is almost entirely useless in PvE with its terrible procrate and planes not attacking you.

-* Her place is strictly PvP, as there's many other HMS CL who will do what she does - be it DPS or tanking - better for less.
+Her place is strictly PvP, as there's many other HMS CL who will do what she does - be it DPS or tanking - better for less.

 ![CL](https://azurlane.koumakan.jp/w/images/7/7a/AbukumaKaiChibi.png "IJN Abukuma Kai") - **[IJN Abukuma Kai](https://azurlane.koumakan.jp/Abukuma)**
 * Skill:
   * 15% boost of torpedo stat to every DD in the fleet
   * 30% chance to launch a second salvo on torpedo launch

+* Desc:
-* Desc: Abukuma is the IJN's very own Leander, now with 30% more torpedoes: out go the FP buff and she smokescreen, in come the DD Torp buff and a decent chance to fire her rather excellent torpedo launchers twice.
+>Abukuma is the IJN's very own Leander, now with 30% more torpedoes: out go the FP buff and she smokescreen, in come the DD Torp buff and a decent chance to fire her rather excellent torpedo launchers twice.
 Not too flashy, but sturdy enough and dependable.

 ![CL](https://azurlane.koumakan.jp/w/images/7/74/NakaChibi.png "IJN Naka") - [IJN Naka](https://azurlane.koumakan.jp/Naka)
+* Skill:
-* Skill: +15% Torp and Reload to all DD/CL.
+  * +15% Torp and Reload to all DD/CL in the fleet.

+* Desc:
-* Desc: As frail as she's a good torp booster for your typical IJN vanguard, and a placeholder for the yet-to-come Sendai.
+>As frail as she's a good torp booster for your typical IJN vanguard, and a placeholder for the yet-to-come Sendai.
-* Not particularly remarkable, beyond her rather stellar barrage and shockingly low HP pool, but definitely effective.
+Not particularly remarkable, beyond her rather stellar barrage and shockingly low HP pool, but definitely effective.

 ### Tier 2:
 ---

 ![CL](https://azurlane.koumakan.jp/w/images/d/dc/HonoluluChibi.png "USS Honolulu") - **[USS Honolulu](https://azurlane.koumakan.jp/Honolulu)**
+* Skill:
-* Skill: 60% activation every 20s, increases own FP by 40% for 8s.
+  * 20s 60% chance for +40% FP for 8s.

+*  Desc:
-* More Firepower and better Efficiency than what Denver gets and doesn't need to worry about planes mugging her precious FP, but at the cost of a much flimsier hull.
+>More Firepower and better Efficiency than what Denver gets and doesn't need to worry about planes mugging her precious FP, but at the cost of a much flimsier hull.
 A solid pick regardless, especially if you expect aircraft

 ![CL](https://azurlane.koumakan.jp/w/images/4/44/AuroraChibi.png "HMS Aurora") - **[HMS Aurora](https://azurlane.koumakan.jp/Aurora)**
 * Skill:
   * Increases own damage against destroyers, transport vessels, torpedo boats, and suicide boats by 20%
   * Decreases the evasion rate of all enemy destroyers and light cruisers by 20%.

+*  Desc:
-*  Desc: Excellent but niche DD/CL-busting skills paired with average CL stats, with the glaring exception of her sub-par HP.
+>Excellent but niche DD/CL-busting skills paired with average CL stats, with the glaring exception of her sub-par HP.
 More suited for PvP than PvE, especially against HMS frontlines.
 Oh the irony.

 ![CL](https://azurlane.koumakan.jp/w/images/1/11/LeipzigChibi.png "KMS Leipzig") - **[KMS Leipzig](https://azurlane.koumakan.jp/Leipzig)**
-* Skill: Increases Firepower, Torpedo, and Reload of Cruisers (both CL and CA) in the fleet by 10%
+* Skill:
+  * 10% FP/Eva/Reload to all CL/CA in the fleet.

+* Desc:
-* Desc: Leipzig is a solid buff-provider, but is put down by her own somewhat lacking stats.
+>Leipzig is a solid buff-provider, but is put down by her own somewhat lacking stats.
 Best used in an all-KMS lineup for maximum impact, as well as Torp-CA fronts, but she has a place in any frontline.

 ![CL](https://azurlane.koumakan.jp/w/images/5/5c/AvroraChibi.png "SN Avrora") - **[SN Avrora](https://azurlane.koumakan.jp/Avrora)**
+* Skill:
-* Skill: increase Damage inflicted by the frontline by 35%.
+  * +35% Damage to the entire vanguard.
+  * Has MGM+1 and Torpedoes.

 - Desc: "Союз нерушимый республик свободных~ ♪♫♬"

-* The burden and glory of the true revolutionary is heavy indeed, and Avrora shows it through and through.
+>The burden and glory of the true revolutionary is heavy indeed, and Avrora shows it through and through.

-* Her buff is the absolute best in the entire game, no exception allowed; she gets MGM+1 while keeping her torps, a rarity only six other ships have access to; and her Armour is Medium, letting her outlast a good number of her competitors.
+Her buff is the absolute best in the entire game, no exception allowed; she gets MGM+1 while keeping her torps, a rarity only six other ships have access to; and her Armour is Medium, letting her outlast a good number of her competitors.

-* As amazing as all this sounds, she is let down by one glaring flaw - her abysmal offensive statline, which even her impressive buff struggles to shore up, compounded with pre-WW1-era engines that grant her the questionable honour of being the slowest ship in the game (tied with Yat Sen).
+As amazing as all this sounds, she is let down by one glaring flaw - her abysmal offensive statline, which even her impressive buff struggles to shore up, compounded with pre-WW1-era engines that grant her the questionable honour of being the slowest ship in the game (tied with Yat Sen).

-* All that said, unlike Yat Sen she is certainly usable; okay-ish on her own and an amazing force multiplier, having her around won't cut into your DPS to the point of crippling your fleet and will help your other ships MvP.
+All that said, unlike Yat Sen she is certainly usable; okay-ish on her own and an amazing force multiplier, having her around won't cut into your DPS to the point of crippling your fleet and will help your other ships MvP.

 ### Pro Team Players: